Kasabian: 2013–2015: 48:13

-For Crying Out Loud and Meighan's departure (2016–2021)
+2016–2021: For Crying Out Loud and Meighan's departure

 In 2016, the band played a short tour in May, culminating in two concerts at Leicester City Football Club's ground, the King Power Stadium, to celebrate the club winning the Premier League.
 At the first of these two concerts, Kasabian debuted a new song, "Put Your Life On It", dedicated to the city and those who are no longer with us to see the city's recent sporting achievements, accompanied by a gospel choir from De Montfort University.
-They also performed a short set in Leicester's Victoria Park, as part of the LCFC victory parade on 16 May.
+They also performed a short set in Leicester's Victoria Park, as part of Leicester City's victory parade on 16 May.
 Numerous inspirations for the sixth album also have been listed, including Nirvana, Bruce Springsteen, David Bowie and Claudio Ranieri.
 On 8 September, it was confirmed that "Comeback Kid" will be featured on the soundtrack of EA Sports game FIFA 17.
-In December 2016 the group were rumoured to be playing Reading and Leeds Festival the following year, but insisted that "The band are currently finishing their new album".
-The band did play the Reading and Leeds Festival in August 2017, as well as several other festivals that year.
+In December 2016, the group were rumoured to be playing Reading and Leeds Festival the following year, but insisted that "the band are currently finishing their new album".
+The band played the Reading and Leeds Festival in August 2017, as well as several other festivals that year.

-In a January 2017 interview to NME, Pizzorno revealed that the upcoming album would contain a track called "Bless This Acid House", which, in the musician's opinion, is one of the best songs he has written.
+In a January 2017 interview with NME, Pizzorno revealed that the upcoming album would contain a track called "Bless This Acid House", which, in his opinion, is one of the best songs he has written.

 In March 2017, it was confirmed that the band's sixth album would be titled For Crying Out Loud, and released in May of that year.
 The album cover features a photograph of the band's guitar technician Rick Graham.
 The band embarked on a world tour in support, that included performances at the Reading and Leeds Festivals and headlining TRNSMT in Glasgow.